 Yes, if you are a UK resident (England, Wales, Scotland or Northern Ireland) you can use all, or part of your annual tax-efficient savings allowance of £20,000 (current tax year) to invest in a Stocks and Shares ISA with Wealthify.
 We don’t offer cash ISAs, Innovative Finance ISAs or Lifetime ISAs.
 Take a look at our ISA page for more information.

 Yes, you can build as many Plans as you like.
 Some people prefer to keep their money all in one pot, others will prefer to split it into separate savings pots - Wealthify lets you do either.
 You can even choose different investment styles for each Plan.
-Whatever you decide, you can rest assured that there’s no additional charge for creating more than one Plan, you’ll only pay our simple management fee of 0.7%-0.4% per annum, depending on the total value of your investments, plus an average underlying fund charge of 0.19% per year.
+Whatever you decide, you can rest assured that there’s no additional charge for creating more than one Plan.
+You’ll only pay us a simple management fee of 0.7%-0.4% per annum, depending on the total value of your investments.
+Fund charges and transaction costs also apply – find full details on our fees page.

 No, we won’t tell you when we adjust your Plan.
 We build and manage your plan for you on a discretionary basis and depending on what the markets do, we could be adjusting your Plan regularly, so it wouldn’t be practical to let you know.
 You can, however track your investments via your dashboard at any time to see exactly what investments you are holding and how your Plan is performing.

 There is currently no facility for this, but there may be in future.
 You can access and withdraw your money 24/7, although it’s worth remembering that making regular withdrawals will affect how quickly you reach the investment goals you set when you created your plan.

 We typically invest your money within two working days of receiving it.
 However, it may take a couple of extra days for the investments to show on your dashboard, due to the investing process.